pixelastic/fakeusers/README.md

 This is a list of fake users, with random names, address, and profile picture to use in your mockups and demos.

+Check `./data/final.json` for the final list.

+Data is done in a way that not two profiles can have the same profile picture.

 ## Example

 Here is an example of a fake identity: